ingafter60/restaurant/README.md

 ## 3. Creating Our Meals App

 > (_env36214) λ python manage.py startapp app_meals

 > registering app_meals to the project

 > install Pillow for images 'pip install Pillow'

 > create Meals model

 > add meals

 > showing the meals name to admin

+## 4. Adding Slug in Meals

+> create a function to automatically add name of meals for slug

+> from admin, add new meal

+> modify Model name 'Mealss' to be human readable as 'Meals'